IR&D Frequently Asked Questions

 A: Employees of the United States government are subject to the Trade Secrets Act, 18 U.S.C 1905.
 The Trade Secrets Act prevents government employees from revealing any confidential business information to which the employee has access through his or her employment.
 Violations of this Act are crimes, punishable by fine, imprisonment, or both, and the employee will be removed from office.

-A: Yes, for the claimed project costs (however small) to be considered allowable, the project summaries must be posted.
+A: Yes, for the claimed project costs (however small; if cancelled soon after starting) to be considered allowable, the project summaries must be posted.

 Q. Is there a spending threshold that we can use as a general rule of thumb, or a percent complete number, to determine if each projects should be reported through the Marketplace?